top of page

 Why Grasse Is the Perfume Capital of the World

 For centuries, perfume has been associated with luxury, elegance, and emotion.
 Yet behind some of the world’s most iconic fragrances lies a discreet Provençal town whose influence extends far beyond its size.
-Grasse is not simply linked to perfume — it is where modern perfumery was shaped, refined, and passed down through generations.
-Understanding why Grasse is considered the perfume capital of the world means exploring a unique combination of geography, history, agricultur
+Grasse is not simply linked to perfume, it is where modern perfumery was shaped, refined, and passed down through generations.
+Understanding why Grasse is considered the perfume capital of the world means exploring a unique combination of geography, history, agriculture

 Jennifer